TheRealVSSVSSN/SunnyRP/backend/srp-base/docs/index.md

 * Zone creation and deletion events broadcast via WebSocket and webhook dispatcher.

 For resource decisions see `progress-ledger.md`.
 Module details are documented in `modules/zones.md`.

+## Update – 2025-08-25

+Introduced unified properties backend to consolidate apartments, garages and hotel rentals.

+* Added `/v1/properties` CRUD endpoints with WebSocket and webhook events.
+* Hourly `properties-expire` scheduler releases leases past `expires_at`.

+For resource decisions see `progress-ledger.md`.
+Module details are documented in `modules/properties.md`.